+- A full assessment of your wellbeing, including maternal observations i.e., blood pressure, heart rate, temperature, respirations, saturation levels, urine dip (urinalysis).

+- A full and detailed history of events.

+- An assessment of fetal wellbeing.
+This could either be done depending on weeks by listening to baby with a handheld device (doppler) or a cardiotocography (CTG) depending on gestation less than or equal to 26 weeks.

+- Cervical length scan.

+- Vaginal examination.

+- Partus test.

-- A full assessment of your wellbeing, including maternal observations i.e., blood pressure, heart rate, temperature, respirations, saturation levels, urine dip (urinalysis). - A full and detailed history of events. - An assessment of fetal wellbeing.
-This could either be done depending on weeks by listening to baby with a handheld device (doppler) or a cardiotocography (CTG) depending on gestation less than or equal to 26 weeks. - Cervical length scan. - Vaginal examination. - Partus test or the fibronectin test (when available). - If we suspect, you may be in early labour, our doctors will give you all the information and advice you need to allow you to make an informed decision about your plan of care, respecting your wishes along the way.
+- If we suspect, you may be in early labour, our doctors will give you all the information and advice you need to allow you to make an informed decision about your plan of care, respecting your wishes along the way.